witchcrafters/algae/README.md

 ## Embedded Products

-Data with multiple fileds can be defined directly as part of a sum
+Data with multiple fields can be defined directly as part of a sum

 ```elixir
 defmodule Pet do